-To support this ambition, ECEHH is working with Dorset Public Health to determine the accessibility by foot of greenspace for the ‘Pan-Dorset’ population (Bournemouth, Dorset and Poole).
-This will allow us to identify communities where people have less access to greenspaces, and where the population experiences higher levels of health conditions that could be addressed through making use of greenspace.
+Part of the ‘Healthy Places’ programme, it will allow us to identify communities where people have less access to greenspaces, and where the population experiences higher levels of health conditions that could be addressed through making use of greenspace.

 Healthy Places will use the mapping to target demonstration projects to improve local accessibility of greenspace.
 These could include: replacing stiles with gates, upgrading footpath surface treatment, improving signage to create local circular routes through, or to, greenspaces.